2026 Commonwealth Games: Sports

-Sports dropped from the previous Games include rugby sevens, field hockey, badminton, triathlon, Twenty20 cricket, squash, diving, table tennis, beach volleyball, rhythmic gymnastics, and wrestling.
-Some events in athletics (marathons and race walking) and cycling (mountain bike and road cycling) were also dropped.
-Even so, several sports programs have received changes in their formats.
-In some cases, the number of quotas has increased, in other cases a new variety will be played for the first time.
+Sports and disciplines dropped from the previous Games include badminton, beach volleyball, Twenty20 cricket, diving, hockey, mountain biking, rhythmic gymnastics, road cycling, rugby sevens, squash, table tennis and para table tennis, triathlon and para triathlon and wrestling.
+Of the full-sided team sports, only netball and 3x3 basketball are included.
+Some outdoor public access events in retained sports such as athletics (marathons and race walking) and cycling (mountain bike and road cycling) were also dropped due to costs, while the bowls competition was held in the indoor bowls format, rather than the traditional lawn bowls format.
+Several sports programmes have received changes in their formats.
+In some cases, the number of quotas has increased, in other cases a new variety was held for the first time.